The rise of the Chinese currency to challenge the dollar's dominance has global geopolitical implications, says Alan

 China already is taking some steps to achieve current controls liberalization.
 It is allowing offshore yuan to be reinvested into its

-onshore financial markets through the RQFII (Renminbi Qualified Financial Institutional Investors) plan.
+RQFII (Renminbi Qualified Financial Institutional Investors) plan.